awsdocs/aws-control-tower-guide/doc_source/using-aws-with-cloudshell.md

 ## Using AWS CloudShell to help set up AWS Control Tower<a name="cloudshell-and-controltower"></a>

-Before performing these procedures, unless it's otherwise indicated, you must be signed in to the AWS Management Console in the home Region for your landing zone, and you must be signed in as an IAM user with administrative permissions for the management account that contains your landing zone\.
+Before performing these procedures, unless it's otherwise indicated, you must be signed in to the AWS Management Console in the home Region for your landing zone, and you must be signed in as an IAM Identity Center user or IAM user with administrative permissions for the management account that contains your landing zone\.

 1. Here's how you can use AWS Config CLI commands in AWS CloudShell to determine the status of your configuration recorder and delivery channel before you start to configure your AWS Control Tower landing zone\.